Question: Where is Lilith mentioned in the Bible?

 So why did Adam, in the garden, living in the later Neolithic age, name his wife Eve, because she would become “the mother of all the living” (Gen 3:20)?

 The New Testament explains that not every breathing human is alive.
 “When you were dead in your sins . . .
 God made you alive with Christ” (Col 2:13).
+Those who have faith in Christ have "crossed over from death to life" (John 5:24).

 The Lord God said to the serpent, “I will put enmity between you and the woman, and between your seed and her seed” (Gen 3:15).
 Eve’s seed would eventually be born, he in turn would pass his life on to as many as received him; but not all received him.
 The men who were trying to kill Jesus were told their father was the devil; they were his offspring not offspring of the woman - "You belong to your father, the devil, and you want to carry out your father's desires" (John 8:44).